zackw/pinebook-pro-keyboard-updater/firmware/src/README.md

 will compile `keymaps/default_ansi.c` and generate `default_ansi.hex` one folder up.

-With the modifications on this fork, the updater will (after compiling it separately) load arbitrary filenames with the `flash-kb` command, like this:
+With the modifications in this branch (`c_source`), the updater (after compiling it separately from the repo's root) will load arbitrary filenames with the `flash-kb` command, like this:

     sudo ./updater flash-kb firmware/default_ansi.hex